tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 explicit-route-hop:
 : A YANG grouping that defines supported explicit routes as defined in {{!RFC3209}} and {{!RFC3477}}.

+explicit-route-hop-with-srlg:
+: A YANG grouping that augments the 'explicit-route-hop' to specify also Shared Risk Link Group (SRLG)  hops.

 encoding-and-switching-type:
 : This is a common grouping to define the LSP encoding and switching types.